- First-ever EU-wide rules on collective redress

 - reduce the financial burden and make remedies more accessible through collective representation;

-- strike a balance between citizens’ access to justice and protecting businesses from abusive lawsuits through the “loser pays principle introduced by MEPs.
+- strike a balance between citizens’ access to justice and protecting businesses from abusive lawsuits.

 Eligible representation and safeguards

 Under the new draft rules, representative action can only be brought by eligible entities, such as consumer organisations and certain independent bodies designated by member states.
-These should be non-profit and have no financial agreements with law firms.
+These should, inter alia, be non-profit and have no financial agreements with law firms.

-The Representative Action Directive is a part of the New Deal for Consumers, launched in April 2018 by the European Commission, to ensure stronger consumer protection in the EU.
-It includes stronger consumer rights online, tools to enforce rights and compensation, penalties for violating EU consumer law and improved business conditions.
+The Representative Action Directive is a part of the New Deal for Consumers, launched in April 2018 by the European Commission, which aims to ensure stronger consumer protection in the EU.
+It includes stronger consumer rights online, tools for enforcement of rights and compensation, penalties for violating EU consumer law and improved business conditions.